awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 Data points that are initially published with a shorter period are aggregated together for long\-term storage\.
 For example, if you collect data using a period of 1 minute, the data remains available for 15 days with 1\-minute resolution\.
 After 15 days this data is still available, but is aggregated and is retrievable only with a resolution of 5 minutes\.
 After 63 days, the data is further aggregated and is available with a resolution of 1 hour\.

+**Note**
+Metrics that have not had any new data points in the past two weeks do not appear in the console\.
+They also do not appear when you type their metric name or dimension names in the search box in the **All metrics** tab in the console, and they are not returned in the results of a [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command\.
+The best way to retrieve these metrics is with the [get\-metric\-data](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-data.html) or [get\-metric\-statistics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-statistics.html) commands in the AWS CLI\.

 CloudWatch started retaining 5\-minute and 1\-hour metric data as of 9 July 2016\.

 ## Dimensions<a name="Dimension"></a>